Chart Color Schemes

 Bargara is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Bargara, as per the latest Census, 78.4% of dwellings were houses while 21.5% were other types such as semi-detached homes, apartments, and 'other' dwellings.
-This differs from Non-Metro Qld's figures of 84.6% houses and 15.4% other dwellings.
-Home ownership in Bargara stood at 47.8%, with mortgaged properties at 24.8% and rented dwellings at 27.4%.
-The median monthly mortgage repayment was $1,517, higher than Non-Metro Qld's average of $1,300.
-The median weekly rent in Bargara was $340, compared to Non-Metro Qld's $285.
-Nationally, Bargara's mortgage repayments were lower at $1,517 versus Australia's average of $1,863, and rents were also lower at $340 compared to the national figure of $375.
+The dwelling structure in Bargara, as per the latest Census, was 78.4% houses and 21.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 84.6% houses and 15.4% other dwellings.
+The home ownership rate in Bargara was 47.8%, with the rest being mortgaged or rented at 24.8% and 27.4% respectively.
+The median monthly mortgage repayment in Bargara was $1,517, higher than Non-Metro Qld's average of $1,300.
+The median weekly rent figure in Bargara was $340, compared to Non-Metro Qld's $285.
+Nationally, Bargara's mortgage repayments were lower at $1,517 than the Australian average of $1,863, while rents were also lower at $340 compared to the national figure of $375.

 Frequently Asked Questions - Housing